Andre-L-Melo/R_Language-Data_Analytics/Customer_Churn_Analytics/Readme.md

 -------------|-----------|-----------|-----------|
 ```

-There is one more important resource: **varImpPlot**
+There is one more important resource: varImpPlot

-With this function we can check how important a variable is.
-Note that, we have used all the model variables, in other words, everything that is not our target variable.
+With this function, we can check how important a variable is.
+We have used all the model variables, in other words, everything that is not our target variable.
 Again, will all these variables impact in our model decision?

-We can use ANOVA or randomforest model to answer this question.
+We can use ANOVA or random forest models to answer this question.

-This specific function *varImpPlot* will look to our model and search for the most important variables in prediction calculations.
+This specific function varImpPlot will look to our model and search for the most important variables in prediction calculations.

 ``` r
 varImpPlot(rfModel, sort=T, n.var = 10, main = 'Top 10 Feature Importance')